theofuhrmann/DACSynthformer/README.md

 ## There are 2 primary notebooks:
 1) Train.ipynb - this is the main notebook for training the model.
 The dataloader loads pre-coded DAC files (4 codebooks for 44.1kHz sampled audio).
 It creates checkpoints that you can use to generate audio.
-2) CKPT_DAC_AUDIO7.ipynb - uses a stored trained model to first generate a DAC coded file and then decodes that to audio.
+2) Inference.Decode.ipynb - uses a stored trained model to first generate a DAC coded file and then decodes that to audio with the Descript codec ("DAC").

-Each of the notebooks has a "parameters" section near the top for choosing the model and some parameter that determine the architectore (for training), or some options (for inference).
+Each of the notebooks has a "**Parameters**" section near the top.

+* In Train.ipynb, choose your params.yaml file (which is where most of your model parameters are set).
+The  "**Parameters**" section also is where you choose the platform ('cpu' or 'cuda') and the starting epoch number (0 unless you want to pick up training where a previous run left off).

+* In Inference.Decode.ipynb, the "**Parameters**" is where you set the "experiment name" to whatever you named your experiment in the params.yaml file you trained with.

+## Quick Start:

+Once you have created and are in your conda (or docker) environment and have started jupyter, just:

+* Set paramfile = 'params_mini.yaml' in the "**Parameters**" section of Train.ipynb
+* Run All Cells (params_mini.yaml uses testdata with 4 sounds, and trains on 10 epochs.)
+* Make sure   experiment_name="mini_test_01" in the "**Parameters**" section of Inference.Decode.ipynb, and cptnum=10.
+* Run All Cells

+This runs a very minimal model, and doesn't train long enough to generate anything but noise.
+The intention is that you can see that Training and Inference code is functioning!

 ## Preparing data: